What is Brown-Vialetto-Van Laere syndrome?

 examples of nerve degeneration include vocal cord paralysis, ptosis

 (difficulty swallowing), visual difficulty secondary to optic atrophy,

 neck and shoulder weakness, limb weakness, autonomic dysfunction, and

-reported are fatal, and only one-third of all individuals affected with
+up to that point had been fatal, with only one-third of all individuals affected with

-Brown-Vialetto-Van Laere have survived for longer than ten years.
+Brown-Vialetto-Van Laere surviving for longer than ten years.